The Pennsylvania Horticultural Society connects people with horticulture and together we create beautiful, healthy and sustainable communities.

 Community, innovation, and a passion for plants and gardening all describe PHS, and interwoven throughout is tradition, and the tradition that looms in most minds is the PHS Philadelphia Flower Show, held each year at the Pennsylvania Convention Center.

 The first Philadelphia Flower Show was hosted in 1829 at the Masonic Hall on Chestnut Street, where the well-known Christmas favorite, the poinsettia, was first introduced to the American public.
-Today, the Philadelphia Flower Show serves as our nation’s largest and most prestigious flower show, attracting over 250,000 visitors annually, and high praise from industry leaders such as the International Festivals & Events Association who bestowed 15 international awards for excellence and its Grand Pinnacle on the 2015 Philadelphia Flower Show naming it the best event in the world.
+Today, the Philadelphia Flower Show serves as our nation’s largest and most prestigious flower show, attracting over 250,000 visitors annually, and high praise from industry leaders such as the International Festivals & Events Association, which bestowed 21 international awards for excellence including its Grand Pinnacle on the 2018 Philadelphia Flower Show, naming it the best event in the world.

 Dedicated to Gardening, Greening and Learning, PHS programs are integral to the PHS mission.
 From civic landscape and parks initiatives, to community gardens and the restoration of major gateways and public landscapes throughout the city, PHS engages partners and thousands of city residents in an ongoing effort to make the city a more livable, vibrant place to live and work.